oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

     },
 ```

-Every First known exploitation date item of value type `object` with the 2 mandatory properties Date of the information (`date`) and
+Every First known exploitation date item of value type `object` with the two mandatory properties Date of the information (`date`) and
-Date of the exploitation (`exploitation_date`) holds at least 3 properties and contains information on when this vulnerability was
+Date of the exploitation (`exploitation_date`) holds at least `3` properties and contains information on when this vulnerability was
 first known to be exploited in the wild in the products specified.
 At least one of the optional elements Group IDs (`group_ids`) and Product IDs (`product_ids`) MUST be present to state for which products or
 product groups this date is applicable.